mhensel/Predicting-SAV/README.md

 Go to code/climateprojections.R for the projection code.

-To download data needed for the climate projections file, go to data/data for projections/
+To download data needed for the climate projections file, go to data.

-the paths should work in the code file though...
+trying to get the paths to just work, in the code file, from vroom().